Don’t Do Another Burpee EVER AGAIN

-For proper instructions one needs to talk about the engagement of the lats (Latissimi dorsi), hand placement, alignment of the spine, head position, core engagement, knee lockout, pressure prevention on lower-back and knee pressure prevention.
-You should provide little tips that can prevent pressure and increase performance like:
+For proper instructions, one needs to talk about the engagement of the lats (Latissimi dorsi), hand placement, alignment of the spine, head position, core engagement, knee lockout, pressure prevention on the lower back and knees.
+You should provide little tips that can prevent undue pressure, and increase performance, like:

-- hands on the inside of the leg, not outside them
+- Hands placed on the inside of the legs and not the outside

-- bumping the hips in the air before going out or in
+- Bumping the hips in the air before the legs come out or in

 has your trainer ever called out any of these cues?

-Also important to know is that the movement and tips change depending on the speed you perform the Burpee at.
+It’s also important to know that the movement and tips change depending on the speed you perform the Burpee.
 If you’re performing them at top speed you’ll want to keep the elbows soft upon landing but there is more to it than just that.

-Technique is number one to prevent all kind of issues, Core Strength comes second to avoid lower-back issues and leg strength comes third to prevent knee issues.
+Proper technique is number one to prevent all kinds of issues, core strength comes second to avoid lower-back issues, and leg strength comes third to prevent knee issues.

-Let’s dive into a bit more details on why Burpees when done incorrectly can be bad for you and what areas they affect negatively.
-The knees, lower back and shoulders are the three main areas people generally will experience issues with.
+Let’s dive into a bit more details on why Burpees, when done incorrectly, can be bad for you and what areas they affect.
+The knees, lower back (lumbar), and shoulders are the three main areas people generally will experience issues.

-The main reason the knees can be affected is due to the explosiveness that one lands into an uncomfortable/incorrect position which puts a lot of stress on the knees, the position I’m talking about is demonstrated in the photo where the legs are folded underneath.
-The same applies to the lower back, again, the explosive movement of kicking the legs back under the body places a lot of stress on the lower back, especially when performed in high reps at high intensity.
-The shoulders take a pounding when lowering oneself explosively or even when slowly coming into a plank position and potentially allowing the shoulders to come out of their sockets.
+The main reason the knees can be affected is due to the uncomfortable/incorrect position which puts a lot of stress on the knees, the position I’m talking about is demonstrated in the photo where the legs are folded underneath.
+The same applies to the lower back, the explosive movement of kicking the legs back under the body places a lot of stress on the lower back, especially when performed in high reps at high intensity.
+The shoulders will take a pounding when lowering oneself explosively or even when slowly coming into a plank position and potentially allowing the shoulders to come out of their sockets.

 The following video is posted on Wikipedia as an example to millions of people on how to perform a Burpee, I say: HOW NOT TO PERFORM A BURPEE

-Now, it’s not the fault of the person demonstrating, as I’m sure that this is how Royal H. Burpee intended the Burpee to be performed, but he made a mistake, with a few simple adjustments the exercise could have been so much safer on the body.
+Now, it’s not the fault of the person demonstrating, as I’m sure that this is how Royal H. Burpee intended the Burpee to be performed, but this is the year 2000 something and with a few simple adjustments the exercise will be so much safer on the body.

 Can It Be Done Correctly?

-Yes, the Burpee can be done without placing too much stress on the areas discussed, it’s all to do with correct and different placement of the hands and feet than you’ve been taught.
-I will explain exactly the adjustments you need to make to prevent some of the issues we’ve covered above, this info is free for Cavemantraining subscribers, not a free member yet?
-Sign up here or with the social buttons below.
+Yes, the Burpee can be done without placing too much stress on the areas discussed, it’s all to do with correct and different placement of the hands and feet than you might have been taught.
+I will explain exactly the adjustments you need to make to prevent some of the issues we’ve covered above.
 I’ll cover some beginner variations and also the safe variation.

-Regress the Burpee to it’s original state and you already have a much simpler version, turn the kicking back of the legs into stepping and you have an even more tamer version, add elevation for the hands like an old tyre or platform and you have the safest and easiest variation of the Burpee.
+Regress the Burpee to its original state and you already have a much simpler version, turn the kicking back of the legs into stepping and you have an even tamer version, add elevation for the hands like an old tire or platform and you have the safest and easiest variation of the Burpee.

-The number one adjustment you should make is to assume an actual squat stance, that means that the feet are not close together as the person demonstrates in the video above.
-Your feet just placed outside hip width, you then come into a deep squat and place your hands on the ground, think of it like a frog position, you then bump your hips up into the air quickly by pressing the feet into the ground, and at the same time you kick your legs out and into a plank position.
-The reason for the raise of the hips is to make space for the legs to come through easily without putting excessive pressure on the lumbar area.
-Most people will also end up in a wide plank at the feet, but once you get used to this you will start to bring your feet close together during the kick-out.
+The number one adjustment you should make is the squat stance, that means that the feet are not as close together as the person demonstrates in the video above.
+Your feet should be just placed outside hip width, come into a squat and hinge forward to place your hands on the ground.
+Think of a frog position.
+Then bump your hips up into the air quickly by pressing the feet into the ground, and at the same time you kick your legs out and into a plank position.
+The reason for the hip raise is to make space for the legs to come through easily without putting excessive pressure on the lumbar area.
+Most people will also end up in a wide plank at the feet, but once you get used to this you will start to bring your feet closer together during the kick-out.

-Coming back up is almost the same process as going out, you need to think about bringing the hips up first, no matter how small that movement is, and you follow up by pulling the legs in, preferable into the same position as you started out with, but not folded under the body.
+Coming back up is almost the same process as going out, you need to think about bringing the hips up first, no matter how small that movement is, and you follow through by pulling the legs in, and preferably into the same position as you started out with.
+Not folded under the body.
 If you can, you should aim to pull the hands off the ground before the feet land flat.
-It’s also important to try and land plat with the feet.
-From here if you’re doing jump burpees, follow up with a jump by pushing the heels into the ground, come off the ground and land on the balls of the feet.
+It’s also important to try and land flat with the feet.
+If you’re doing jump burpees, follow up with a jump by pushing the heels into the ground, come off the ground and land on the balls of the feet.